linpengcheng/PurefunctionPipelineDataflow/README.md

   So I think Intel, AMD, ARM, supercomputing, etc. will adopt the "warehouse/workshop model", which is an inevitable trend in the development of computer hardware.

-Finally, "Warehouse/Workshop Model" and "Von Neumann Architecture" will become the two major architectures in the IT field.
+  My unified architecture and programming methodology will be vigorously promoted by these CPU companies, sweeping the world from the bottom up.

+Finally, the "warehouse/workshop model" will surely replace the "von Neumann architecture" and become the first architecture in the computer field, and it is the first architecture to achieve a unified software and hardware.

 #### The unification with Integrated Circuit System